PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

-\begin{itemize} \item Management of a large number of particles, this includes creation, removal, changing properties etc. This is done using the \code{ParticleArray} class and other utilities in the \code{pysph.base} package. \item Finding the nearest neighbors of particles in the vicinity of a given particle.
-Many different neighbor finding algorithms are available for fixed and variable smoothing kernel radius.
-This functionality is also in the \code{pysph.base} package. \item Functionality to write the low-level computations for SPH in pure Python.
-This functionality is available in the \code{pysph.sph} package.
-The building blocks of many existing SPH formulations are also implemented in this package. \item Internal functionality to convert the high-level Python code describing the SPH algorithms into high-performance code.
+\begin{itemize} \item The package provides a \code{ParticleArray} class which contains the functionality to create and remove particles, access and change their properties etc. \item The \code{pysph.base} package also implements many algorithms to find the nearest neighbors of particles in the vicinity of a given particle.
+These algorithms include ones for fixed and variable smoothing kernel radius as well as CPU and GPU algorithms as discussed in Section~\ref{sec:nnps}. \item The commonly used SPH kernels are also available in \code{pysph.base.kernels}. \end{itemize}

+\item[\texttt{pysph.sph}] provides functionality to write the low-level computations for SPH in pure Python.
+Internal functionality to convert the high-level Python code describing the SPH algorithms into high-performance code is provided here.
 This includes execution on multi-core CPUs and GPU architectures.
-This functionality is available in \code{pysph.sph} and also in \code{pysph.tools}. \item Putting together all the basic tools to create easy-to-use command line applications that solve specific problems.
-This is provided by an \code{Application} class that is available in the \code{pysph.solver} package.
-This package includes a lot of other functionality including a \code{Solver} class that manages the SPH integration. \item Many general purpose miscellaneous tools for visualization, post-processing, input/output, etc.\ are available in the \code{pysph.tools} package. \item Distributed execution via MPI is made available by code in the \code{pysph.parallel} package. \item Over 60 examples that simulate many benchmark problems complete with post-processing and comparison with exact, experimental, and computational data are provided in the \code{pysph.examples} package.
-These examples are written in a way that they may be reused. \end{itemize}
+The building blocks of many existing SPH formulations are also implemented in this package as \code{Equation}s and \code{Scheme}s which are discussed later. \item[\texttt{pysph.solver}] provides the \code{Application} and \code{Solver} classes that combine the basic tools in the other packages to create easy-to-use command line applications that solve specific problems. \item[\texttt{pysph.tools}] provides many general purpose miscellaneous tools for visualization, post-processing, input/output, etc. \item[\texttt{pysph.parallel}] contains the code for distributed execution via MPI. \item[\texttt{pysph.examples}] provides over 90 examples that simulate many benchmark problems.
+Some of these include post-processing and comparison with exact, experimental, and computational results.
+These examples are written in a way that they may be reused. \end{description}